Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Methods

 \subsection{Experiment Design}

-We selected the 10 most popular open-source LLM models in varied sizes from four families (i.e., Llama3.1, Gemma2, Qwen2.5, and Phi3), along with GPT4o (Appendix \ref{sec:llm_selection}), to participate in the experiment as Figure \ref{fig:expr_design} illustrates.
-Each experimental trial follows the steps below:
+We selected the 10 most popular open-source LLM models in varied sizes from four families (i.e., Llama3.1, Gemma2, Qwen2.5, and Phi3), along with GPT4o (Appendix \ref{sec:llm_selection}), to participate in the experiment as Figure \ref{fig:expr_design} illustrates.\footnote{Additionally, we included the most advanced open-source reasoning model available as of May 2025, \texttt{DeepSeek-R1-70B}, as a robustness check.
+This model employs a reasoning-chain and mixture-of-experts architecture in its training, enhancing efficiency and performance across multiple benchmarks\autocite{DeepSeek-AIDeepSeekR1IncentivizingReasoning2025,DaiDeepSeekMoEUltimateExpert2024}.
+However, despite its advanced reasoning capabilities, it does not demonstrate more human-like behaviors, as evidenced by Column 11 in Table \ref{tab:alignment_self}.} Each experimental trial follows the steps below:

 \begin{enumerate}[topsep=0pt,itemsep=0pt,partopsep=0ex,parsep=0ex] \item \textit{Setting Persona of LLM Agent}: Randomly select a combination of demographic variables, LLM temperature values, and personality traits to define the persona of an LLM agent.
-Prompts \ref{prom:agent_setting_instruction_self} and \ref{prom:agent_setting_instruction_tom} in the appendix are used to set the personas of LLM agents based on the SoS and ToM perspectives, respectively. \item \textit{Framing Experiment Instruction}: Construct the experiment instructions (\ref{sec:framing}) by randomly selecting options for social distance and Give vs. Take framing, and by setting a random stake amount (elaborated in the following section).
+Listings \ref{prom:agent_setting_instruction_self} and \ref{prom:agent_setting_instruction_tom} in the appendix are used to set the personas of LLM agents based on the SoS and ToM perspectives, respectively. \item \textit{Framing Experiment Instruction}: Construct the experiment instructions (Section \ref{sec:framing}) by randomly selecting options for social distance and Give vs. Take framing, and by setting a random stake amount (elaborated in the following section).
 We prepared four game instructions by psychological perspectives (i.e., SoS and ToM) and the framing of games (i.e., Give and Take).
-The instructions are presented to the LLM agent using Prompts \ref{prom:game_instruction_self_give}---\ref{prom:game_instruction_tom_take} in the appendix. \item \textit{Game-Play and Collecting LLM Responses}: Present the experiment instruction to the LLM agent and collect its responses.
-The collected responses consist of two parts: (1) structured data in JSON format, including variables such as the agent's age, education level, and the amount of money transferred; and (2) textual data, which captures the agent's reasoning behind its decisions. \end{enumerate}
+The instructions are presented to the LLM agent using Listings \ref{prom:game_instruction_self_give}---\ref{prom:game_instruction_tom_take} in the appendix. \item \textit{Game-Play and Collecting LLM Responses}: Present the experiment instruction to the LLM agent and collect its responses.
+The collected responses consist of two parts: (1) structured data in JSON format, including variables such as the agent's age, education level, and the amount of money transferred; and (2) textual data, which captures the agent's reasoning behind its decisions (see Listings \ref{prom:example_reasoning1}---\ref{prom:example_reasoning3} in the appendix for three examples). \end{enumerate}

 Tables \ref{tab:descriptive_age_self}--\ref{tab:amount_transfer_tom} in the appendix present the descriptive statistics of key variables and experimental results of each LLM model.
 Except for models with a small number of logically correct trials (e.g., \texttt{phi3\_3.8b} and \texttt{qwen2.5\_7b}), the distributions of most variables across different models are well-balanced.
 This ensures that the results are not biased because of the distribution of variables across models.